hulkhaugen/hass-bha-icons/README.md

 ## FAQ

-Q: The icon isn't showing, it's just white space where it should be.
-Why is that?
+Q: The icon ain't showing, it's just white space where it should be.
+What's up with that?

 A: Probably related to cache.
-Try opening your instance in incognito/private mode and see if your icon shows then.
+Try opening your instance in a incognito/private Window and see if your icon shows then.
 If yes, it's cache related.
 If not, spellcheck.

+## Thanks

 Thanks to @thomasloven, as I used his hass-fontawesome as a template for this pack